r4ulcl/InstallArchI3/README.md

 # InstallArch i3wm

-List of files and scripts to install in a fresh arch install, if this have some sense
+List of files and scripts to install in a fresh arch install

-All for the i3wm enviroment
+All for the i3 enviroment

+## features

+### ArchInstaller
+- Arch with LUKS and SWAP file using btrfs
+- EFI
+- Option for full disk or free space
+- Boot loader or refind
+- Dual boot with Windows ready

+### Tools
+Basic tools to work correctly with Arch

+### I3
+I3 graphical interface and requirements

+### ZSH
+ZSH Basic Installation

+### Hacking tools
+Hacking tools list

+### Extra

+#### GameArch
+Tools installation to play Arch correctly with AMD GPU

+#### ConfigFiles
+Download and set ConfigFiles repository with my basic config file updated.

 ## Usage
 Clone the repo: ``` git clone https://github.com/RaulCalvoLaorden/InstallArchI3 ```